sirixdb/sirixdb.github.io/transactional-cursor-api.md

 The `VisitorDescendantAxis` iterates through the tree structure in preorder.
 It uses the `VisitResultType`s to guide the traversal. `SKIPSIBLINGS` means, that the traversal should continue without visiting the right siblings of the current node the cursor points to. `SKIPSUBTREE` means to continue without visiting the descendants of this node.
-We use `CONTINUE` if traversal should continue in preorder.
-We use `TERMINATE` to terminate the traversal immediately.
+You can use `CONTINUE` if traversal should continue in preorder.
+You can use `TERMINATE` to terminate the traversal immediately.

 The default implementation of each method in the `Visitor`-interface returns `VisitResultType.CONTINUE` for each node-type.
-Thus, we only have to implement the methods (for the nodes), which we’re interested in.
-If we’ve implemented a class called `MyVisitor` we can use the `VisitorDescendantAxis` in the following way:
+Thus, you only have to implement the methods (for the nodes), which you're interested in.
+If you've implemented a class called `MyVisitor` you can use the `VisitorDescendantAxis` in the following way:

 ```java
 // Executes a modification visitor for each descendant node.